francescov1/mongoose-tsgen/README.md

 ### Example

-NOTE: The CLI supports Mongoose Models written in both Typescript and Javascript.
-Examples are written in Typescript.
+NOTE: Currently the CLI requires Typescript to be transpiled to Javascript.
+Please ensure to provide a Javascript file as the `path` argument.

 #### user.ts